SFPC/workshops/Introduction to Coding/class1.md

 ### Goal

 * Introduce HTML and CSS, the visual metaphor will be a printing press or word-processing document
-* CSS is all about *targeting* things on a page
+* CSS, not just for styling, talk about how it is for *targeting* things on a page
-* HTML is top-down, how to move beyond and harness the full-screen
+* HTML is top-down, left-right, how to move beyond and use the full-screen

 # Lecture

 ### HTML

-Picture hundreds of years ago running a printing press, your job is to set the punches while your friend dictates letters to you:
+You are operating a printing press, your job is to set the punches while your friend dictates letters to you:

 * "capital a"
 * "b"
 * "comma"
 * "space"

-But occasionally your friend says "switch to italics", and with that instruction, you don't put down a punch but instead change your behavior about future punches.
+But occasionally your friend says "switch to italics", and you don't put down a punch but instead change your behavior about future punches.

 >If we are feeding letters to a computer to display on a webpage, we need a *symbol* that says "now we are giving you a command instead of a letter"